Legendary897/FastApiServer/README.md

 1. Install modules from "requirements.txt"
 2. The work was done on a database with the parameters host= "0.0.0.0", port=27017
 3. If you want to change the database connection settings in the project depending on the approach you have chosen for the demonstration (mongoengine or pymongo) , you need to edit the settings file data modules_for_working/db_modules/mongoengine_chouse/settings_db.py or modules_for_working/db_modules/pymongo_chouse/settings_db.py
-4. Use backup of the users "collection.json" in the database under the name "test"
+4. Use backup of the collection "users.json" in the database under the name "test"
 5. If you want to change the application settings edit the file "modules_for_working/server/settings_server.py"

 #Run application for demonstation